Hale Hentges

-Hale Hentges (born August 19, 1996) is a former American football tight end.
-He played college football at Alabama.
-He played for the Indianapolis Colts, Washington Redskins / Football Team, and Minnesota Vikings of the National Football League (NFL).
+Hale Hentges (born August 19, 1996) is an American former professional football player who was a tight end in the National Football League (NFL).
+He played college football for the Alabama Crimson Tide.
+He played in the NFL for the Indianapolis Colts, Washington Redskins / Football Team, and Minnesota Vikings.

 College career

 A four-star recruit, Hentges committed to Alabama over offers from Auburn, Florida, Georgia, Iowa, LSU, Michigan, Ohio State, Oklahoma, Penn State, Texas, and Wisconsin, among many others.
-During his collegiate career, which lasted from 2015-2018, he had 15 receptions for 124 yards and 6 touchdowns.
+During his collegiate career, which lasted from 2015 to 2018, he had 15 receptions for 124 yards and 6 touchdowns.
 His main role and proficiency for Alabama was run blocking, helping Derrick Henry run for 2,219 yards and 22 touchdowns in 2015.
 Henry would go on to win the Heisman Trophy that year.

 Professional career

 Indianapolis Colts

 Hentges signed with the Indianapolis Colts as an undrafted free agent in 2019.
 After making the Colts initial 53-man roster, he was waived on October 5, 2019.